splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 - `SLACK_COMMUNITY_CHANNEL_ID`
 - `SEND_RELEASE_MESSAGE`

+The enqueue job reuses the GitHub App `splunk-soar-semantic-release` (App ID `1190653`).
-The enqueue job uses the existing `SEMANTIC_RELEASE_APP_ID` organization variable and the `SEMANTIC_RELEASE_PK` secret already passed by connector caller workflows.
-The App needs `contents:write` on `splunk-soar-connectors/.github`; it does not need issue, Actions, check, or status permissions.
+Connector workflows supply its ID through the existing `SEMANTIC_RELEASE_APP_ID` organization variable and pass its private key through `SEMANTIC_RELEASE_PK`.
+This App has `contents:write`, `metadata:read`, and `pull_requests:write` across the connector organization.
+The queue uses only `contents:write` on `splunk-soar-connectors/.github`; it does not need issue, Actions, check, or status permissions.

 Keep `SPLUNKBASE_PUBLISH_QUEUE_ENABLED` unset or `false` while configuring and testing.
 The reusable workflow continues to publish directly in that state, with one upload POST